pali-english/pali-english.github.io/README.md

 long or short,
 fine or coarse, beautiful or ugly:
 that’s who I call a brahmin.

+    Yo - who
+    dha - then
+    dīghaṁ - long
+    va - or
+    rassaṁ - short
+    vā - or
+    aṇuṁ - fine, small
+    thūlaṁ - coarse, large
+    subhāsubhaṁ - beautiful or ugly
+    Loke - in the world
+    adinnaṁ - not given (i.e., not one's own) nādiyati - does not take, does not steal tamahaṁ - that (person)
+    brūmi - I call
+    brāhmaṇaṁ - a brahmin

 Āsā yassa na vijjanti,
 asmiṁ loke paramhi ca;